J-gonz-alt-3/Resume-HTML_CSS/README.md

 I may come back here to edit things here and there, IDK, but for now I'm pretty happy with it!

+PS: The page is NOT responsive as now, but that will probably be one of the next edits I make to this, but in the meantime back to codecamp I go!

 # Tools used in this Project

 - HTML